-BTMU and MUTB are sponsors of an international sports organization that provides support for persons with mental and developmental disabilities so they can develop independence and participate in society.
+BTMU and MUTB are among the sponsors of an international sports organization that provides support for persons with mental disabilities so they can develop independence and participate in society.

 Based on the recognition that MUFG is supported by society and the people in communities in which it operates, employees of local branches show appreciation by participating in local community activities.

-In FY 2012, employees played a key role at local branch offices of the Group and were involved in a wide variety of activities, such as cleanup events, planting of flower beds in front of branches, tree planting, educational support, company visits, seminars, and charitable projects.
+In FY 2013, employees played a key role at local branch offices of the group, and engaged in a wide variety of activities, such as cleanup events, tree planting, financial education, company visits, seminars, and charitable projects.